audy/onecodex/docs/index.rst

 Introduction
 ============

+This package provides 3 major pieces of functionality: (1) a core Python client library; (2) a simple CLI for interacting with the `One Codex platform
+<https://onecodex.com>`_ that uses that core library; and (3) optional
+extensions to the client library, which offers many features aimed at advanced users and provides functionality for use in interactive notebook environments (e.g., Jupyter notebooks).

 For installation instructions and instructions on using the command-line client, see the :doc:`readme_link`.
 You can find the source code on `GitHub
 <https://github.com/onecodex/onecodex>`_.

 Quickstart
 ==========